pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. pointer line 42
+1. pointer line 21
-2. pointer symbol g
+2. pointer line 44
-3. cursor 1ª letter M
+3. cursor line 23
-4. pointer end line
+4. pointer end of line
-5. cursor next symbol
+5. pointer begin of line
+6. pointer first letter A
-6. pointer next 1 symbol
+7. pointer next five symbols

 #### Português